Note

 A dictionary-like object containing:

-• overalp_file : File - a TSV file containing brain/defacing masks intersection quality check (QC) data.
+• overalp_file : File - a TSV file containing brain/defacing masks intersections.

 • overalp_histogram_file : File - PNG file containing the histogram of the computed overlaps.